jshallcross/jest-another-rpg/README.md

 # Jest Another RPG

-## Module 10 U of T Continued Studies Coding Boot Camp
+#University of Toronto Coding Boot Camp Code Along Week 10 - Object Oriented Programming
 ---

 This is a text based RPG game used to teach constructor functions.